-I recently went on the Fathom Cruise to the Dominican Republic.
+I recently went on a cruise to the Dominican Republic.
 The cruise was one week and once we arrived in the Dominican Republic we were docked in Puerto Plata.
 My mom and I decided we’d have one big excursion in the Dominican Republic on top of our volunteer work.
 We decided on power snorkeling because I love snorkeling and I had never tried power snorkeling and it seemed like it would be a really cool experience.

 From the cruise ship, we took a big jeep to the beach in Sousa, which is about 45 minutes from the ship.
 A boat was waiting to take us out snorkeling.
 When we got there, we met our guides and put anything we didn’t want to take on the boat in a locker at their office.
 Then they handed out our snorkeling gear and we headed to the beach to get on the boat that would take us snorkeling.